 Believed to be lower on the glycemic index, it is often recommended to type 2 diabetics and those wanting to reduce calorie consumption.

 Because it quickly starts to ferment soon after ripening, it is hard to find fresh outside of its local habitats.
 It can sometimes be found as a frozen pulp or fruit concentrate in Latin food markets, but is mostly sold internationally as a milled, fine silky powder that is slightly lighter in color compared to the ripe fruit.

 Prized by ancient civilizations of Peru, lucuma is often called the "gold of the Incas."
 In the 1987 publication "Fruits of Warm Climates" it was stated that "Archaeologists have found it frequently depicted on ceramics at burial sites of the indigenous people of coastal Peru."
 (Source) It was also an often used symbol of creation and fertility in the art of the Moche and Nazca peoples.

 Today it is a popular fruit ingredient served on festive occasions in South America, especially where fresh lucuma is obtainable.
 It is also a cherished favorite Peruvian ice cream flavor and used in various traditional Chilean desserts, like lucuma meringue cake or "torta de merengue lucuma."

-Lucuma is often described as having a taste combination reminiscent of maple, caramel and sweet potato, however in its dried form it smells and
+Lucuma is often described as having a taste combination reminiscent of maple syrup, caramel and sweet potato, however in its dried form it smells and

 tastes somewhat like a blend of ripe apricots and dried goji berry.

 While the fruit can be eaten fresh, it is typically blended into foods, drinks and desserts due to its dry texture and unusual powdery mouth feel that is not as appealing as juicy sweet fruits normally consumed.